-- Make clear statements of your friend’s value and rights, “No one deserves to be treated that way.”
+- Make clear statements of your friend’s value and rights, such as “No one deserves to be treated that way.”

 - Do not criticize their abuser.
-Survivors often has conflicting feelings about their abusive partner.
+Survivors often have conflicting feelings about their abusive partner.
 Critique may cause your friend to shut down or become defensive.

 - Do not send a voicemail message or an email message about the abuse to your friend.
-You do not know if the abuser is monitoring the phone or the computer.
+It is possible that the abuser is monitoring their phone or the computer.

 - Be careful for yourself.
 Let your friend know what you are comfortable doing and what your boundaries are.
-You can also get support for yourself from the resources on and off-campus.
+You can also get support for yourself from Safer and the resources on and off-campus.